 Like those that went before you; you and your generation made your mark on our schools and our communities.
 Keeping your school memories alive is as important to us as it is to you.
 Because your recollections and achievements inspire those that follow in your footsteps.

 Our quarterly Old Boys’ Newsletter is sent to over 1000 past pupils, with the purpose of keeping Highbury Old Boys informed and in touch with their school and with each other.
 If you are not yet on our mailing list, please sign up below.

-We love to keep in touch with our Old Boys and help them keep in touch with each other so, if you are a Highbury Old Boy and would like to keep in touch, please email firstname.lastname@example.org.
+We love to keep in touch with our Old Boys and help them keep in touch with each other, so if you are a Highbury Old Boy and would like to keep in touch, please email firstname.lastname@example.org.

 Two of these moms, Sandy Woods and Amanda McVeigh, decided to take on the project of creating a Highbury museum as they were passionate about bringing the school’s history to life.
 The pair motivated for funds from the Parents’ Association, secured the space (the old Uniform Shop) and carefully curated the exhibit.
 We warmly invite Old Boys’ who are interested in viewing this fascinating space to email email@example.com to book a tour of the Museum.
-The Marketing office is open from 7:30am to 4:00pm during term time.
-For a peek inside the museum have a look below:
+The Marketing office is open from 07h30 to 16h00 during term time.